Behavioral finance FAQ / Glossary (Noise)

 Those frantic investor moves (see overtrading, boredom):

-But are also themselves a main source of market noise by
+But investors themselves are a main source of

 Definition #2b (noise trader)